Review: The Sealife Centre, Brighton

 Lastly, this has nothing to do with the Sealife Centre itself, but unfortunately there were lots of people ignoring the “Please don’t tap the glass” and “Please don’t use a flash” signs next to the fish.
 This made us quite angry, and I do feel that perhaps they could have a few members of staff patrolling asking people to stop?

-*We were sent free tickets for the Sealife Centre, Brighton in exchange for a fair and honest review.
+*We were sent complimentary tickets for the Sealife Centre, Brighton in exchange for a fair and honest review.
 All views and opinions expressed in this post are my own.*